pointless-lang/pointless/why_pointless.md

 8 | main = putStrLn $ show (toPair identity "adsf" 123)
 ```

 In cases like this, Haskell requires programmers to enable the `RankNTypes` extension and provide type-annotations in order to satisfy the type-checker.
-OCaml does not support higher-rank types, and cannot accommodate programs like this.
+OCaml does not support higher-rank types.

 **Language Complexity**